fengwang/ceras/ReadMe.md

 **using this library**:

-copy the `include` directory to your working directory, then in your source code
+copy the `include` directory to the working directory, then inclue the header file

 ```cpp
 #include "ceras.hpp"